Peterotica: Reception

 In a review of the Family Guy, Volume Four DVD collection, Mike Drucker of IGN singled out "Peterotica" and "PTV" as "new classics."
 In a review of the episode, Bob Sassone of TV Squad commented on the scene where Peter acts as a landlord over a rat, writing, "to be honest, I'm not even sure what the hell was going on there, it was so disturbing."
 Geoffrey D. Roberts of Real Talk Reviews criticized the episode, writing that "the story is thin and the laughter absent."
 The episode sparked controversy over a depiction of the Charwoman cleaning character, a character used by Carol Burnett in The Carol Burnett Show that was used in the episode without her consent.
 Burnett sued, but the case was later dismissed.
+In the Court's opinion, United States District Court for the Central District of California District Judge Dean Pregerson wrote, "Carol Burnett is an icon in American culture as is her character the 'Charwoman.'
+The Court has no doubt that she is, and rightly so, well known, respected, and beloved by a large segment of the American public based upon her persona and her outstandingly successful entertainment career.
+The Court fully appreciates how distasteful and offensive the segment is to Ms. Burnett. (...)
+However, the law, as it must in an open society, provides broad protection for the defendant's segment."